dondelelcaro/debbugs/README.md

 3. Optional - Retrieve a partial database of bugs for testing

-    It's useful to have some bugs in the database for testing our new Debbugs instance.

     1. Get a list of rsync targets from Debbugs

             rsync --list-only rsync://bugs-mirror.debian.org